 Previously, in the iOS17 update for users under 13 and all other subjects, the iPhone was set to automatically detect images and videos containing nude children that could be received and attempted to be sent via iMessage, AirDrop, FaceTime and Photos.
-When sensitive images were detected, Apple devices automatically displayed two warning screens that allowed users to have options or contact parents and guardians.
-In the newly announced update, Apple added a feature that allows users to directly report sensitive images to the company, after which Apple will evaluate and take corresponding actions.
+When sensitive images were detected, Apple devices would automatically display two warning screens that allowed users to have options or contact parents and guardians.
+In the newly announced update, Apple added a feature that allows users to directly report sensitive images to the company, after which Apple will evaluate and take the corresponding next actions.

 Apple has announced new features to protect young users in Australia, coming as Australia later this year requires tech companies operating in the country to report terrorism and child abuse content on their cloud platforms and messaging services to police.

-Australian Cyber Security Commissioner Julie Inman Grant welcomed Apple’s new move and urged the company to continue to introduce more measures to protect children and all users from cyber threats such as terrorist content or technology-enabled abuse.
+Australian Cyber Security Commissioner Julie Inman Grant welcomed Apple's new move and urged the company to continue to introduce more measures to protect children and all users from cyber threats such as terrorist content or technology-assisted abuse.

-Apple said that after introducing in Australia, the feature to protect users under 13 years old will be widely introduced globally by the company in the near future.
+Apple said that after introducing it in Australia, the feature to protect users under 13 years old will be widely introduced globally by the company in the near future.

 Source: https://vov.vn/cong-nghe/tin-cong-nghe/apple-gioi-thieu-tinh-nang-moi-bao-ve-nguoi-su-dung-duoi-13-tuoi-tai-australia-post1130631.vov